Get started with a Rails project in IntelliJ IDEA

 The users_controller.rb file will be opened and the caret will be placed on the definition of the

 IntelliJ IDEA provides multiple code editing features available in the editor that allow you to speed up the development process.
 These include code completion, refactorings, code inspections, and so on.

 IntelliJ IDEA can help you complete the names of classes, methods, keywords, and so on.
-When you invoke code completion, IntelliJ IDEA analyses the context and suggests the choices applicable to the current caret position.
+When you invoke code completion, IntelliJ IDEA analyzes the context and suggests the choices applicable to the current caret position.

 For instance, open the users_controller.rb file and go to the